DigitalHarbor7/DigitalHarbor/SERVICE.md

 > that you have a nice link like [1man1band.com](https://www.1man1band.com).
 I
 > charge a $200 setup fee for assisting with the domain purchase and DNS setup,
 > and then $10/month to monitor and site and ensure the link is regularly up.
-> Note that domains need to be renewed every year, this cost is depenent on the domain and I will work with you on managing that or not
+> Note that domains need to be renewed every year, this cost is depenent on the domain and I will work with you on managing that if you'd like